 Gilles Carbonnier ©CICR

-Previously, Gilles spent several years with the ICRC: he worked in the field from 1989 to 1991 as head of subdelegation in Ethiopia and Iraq and as a delegate in Sri Lanka and El Salvador, then at headquarters from 1999 to 2006 as an economic adviser.
+Prior to joining the Graduate Institute, Gilles spent several years with the ICRC: he worked in the field from 1989 to 1991 as head of subdelegation in Ethiopia and Iraq and as a delegate in Sri Lanka and El Salvador, then at headquarters from 1999 to 2006 as an economic adviser.
 He was on the board of directors for Médecins Sans Frontières (MSF) Switzerland from 2007 to 2012.

 Elected to the ICRC Assembly in 2012.
 Member of the ICRC Audit Commission.